ericmedvet/slides/advanced-programming-2020/13-key-apis.md

 ## Duplicates and state change

 > **Great care** must be exercised if mutable objects are used as set elements.
 The behavior of a set is **not specified** if the value of an object is changed in a manner that affects equals comparisons while the object is an element in the set.
-A special case of this prohibition is that it is not permissible for a set to contain itself as an element.

 ---